Rescuers warn Memorial Day weekend boaters against overconfidence on Northwest waters

 Warming temperatures attract thousands of Washingtonians out to the water every year around Memorial Day.
-This year, they're expected to have access to more than 247,000 registered vessels, the highest since 2013, raising concerns by rescuers already already on high alert in the nation's fourth most dangerous boating state.
+This year, they're expected to have access to more than 247,000 registered vessels, the highest since 2013, raising concerns by rescuers already on high alert in the nation's fourth most dangerous boating state.

 It’s the preventable deaths that haunt those trying to save lives imperiled on the region’s rivers, lakes and waterways.

 Sgt.
-Erik Olson of Washington State Department of Fish and Wildlife Police’s marine detachment tells the story of a grandfather who took four of his grandchildren out shrimping south of Camano Island a few years ago.
-Their lines got tangled and the little boat flooded then flipped.
+Erik Olson of the Washington State Department of Fish and Wildlife Police’s marine detachment tells the story of a grandfather who took four of his grandchildren out shrimping south of Camano Island a few years ago.
+Their lines got tangled and the little boat flooded, then flipped.
 Two of the children, as well as the grandfather, died.

 The victims were not wearing life jackets and the boat was overloaded.